 Struct test_setup::BitFlags

-source · pub struct BitFlags<T, N = <T as RawBitFlags>::Numeric> { /* private fields */ }
+source · pub struct BitFlags<T, N = <T as RawBitFlags>::Numeric> { /* private fields */ }Expand description

-Represents a set of flags of some type T
+Represents a set of flags of some type T.

-must have the #[bitflags]
+T must have the #[bitflags] attribute applied.

-is as large as the T
+A BitFlags<T> is as large as the T itself,

 and stores one flag per bit.